cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

-A malicious adversary controlling the Collector and one of the Aggregators can further turn arbitrary non-heavy prefixes into heavy ones by tampering with the DPF output at any position.
+A malicious adversary controlling the Collector and one of the Aggregators can further turn arbitrary non-heavy prefixes into heavy ones by tampering with the IDPF output at any position.
 While our construction ensures that the sum of all nodes evaluated at a level cannot exceed the value at the parent nodes, this still may allow an adversary to discover individual non-heavy strings.